Said20hr/Docker-Laravel-VueJs/README.md

-# Docker-Laravel-vueJs
+# Docker-Laravel-VueJs
-Welcome to the Docker Starter Kit for Laravel and Vue.js!
+Welcome to the Docker Starter Kit for Laravel and Vue.js with TailwindCss!
 This repository contains all the necessary files to get a new project up and running quickly and easily using Docker.

 <img src="img.png" alt="img">